A comprehensive guide to understanding the ITR-1 Sahaj Form

 In case you are following presumptive income u/s 44AD /44AE, then you should file ITR 4 (sugam).

 Yes .you can if the agricultural income does not exceed Rs 5000.And If the agricultural income is more than Rs 5000, then you should file ITR 2.

 How to report bank accounts in ITR-1?

 The details of all the savings and current accounts held at any time during the previous year must be provided.
 However, it is not mandatory to provide details of dormant accounts which are not operational for more than 3 years.
 The account number should be as per Core Banking Solution (CBS) system of the bank.
 It is to be provided in the Part E – other information of the ITR form.

-Revised Return: If you have already filed your income tax return but you later discover that you have made a mistake in it, you can re-file.
-This is called a Revised Return.
-For the Financial Year 2017-18, you can file your Revised Return till March 31, 2019.
+Revised Return: If you have already filed your income tax return but you later discover that you have made a mistake in it, you can refile.
+This is called a revised return.
+For the financial year 2020-21 you can file your revised return till 31st March, 2022.